Appellate judges let 2020 census continue through October

 Koh’s preliminary injunction suspended a Sept.
 30 deadline for finishing the 2020 census and also a Dec.
 31 deadline for submitting numbers used to determine how many congressional seats each state gets in a process known as apportionment.
 Because of those actions, the deadlines reverted back to a previous Census Bureau plan that had field operations ending Oct.
 31 and the reporting of apportionment figures at the end of April.

-The coalition of civil rights groups and local governments had argued that minorities and others in hard-to-count communities would be missed if the counting ended in September instead of October.
+By issuing the injunction, Koh sided with a coalition of civil rights groups and local governments which had sued the Trump administration, arguing that minorities and others in hard-to-count communities would be missed if the counting ended in September instead of October.
 But Trump administration attorneys had argued that the Census Bureau was obligated to meet the congressionally mandated requirement to turn in apportionment numbers by Dec.
 31.

-Neither the Commerce Department nor the Census Bureau responded immediately to an email inquiry.
-A Trump administration attorney suggested Monday during arguments before the appellate court panel that they would appeal to the U.S. Supreme Court.
+Koh also struck down an Oct.
+5 end date that the Commerce Department, which oversees the Census Bureau, had pushed after the injunction, saying it violated her order.

+Hours after the appellate court decision Wednesday, the Trump administration asked the U.S, Supreme Court to put an immediate hold on the lower court rulings while it continues its appeals.

 Supporters of the longer head count schedule praised the decision.